mh-rabbi/mh-rabbi/README.md

 - 👋 Hi, I’m MD.
 Mahmudul Hasan Rabbi
-- 👀 I’m interested in software development and using nanotechnology in Artificial Intelligence
+- 👀 I’m interested in software development and using nano-technology in Artificial Intelligence
 - 🌱 I’m currently learning App development
 - 💞️ I’m looking to collaborate on Software development and AI research
 - 📫 How to reach me?
 Then contact in email mhr221official@gmail.com or whatsapp on 01640863379